 - if you have been dealing with personal difficulties such as a recent close family bereavement

 If you feel your claim should be backdated we will need to know why you were late in sending us your application form and the date you think your housing benefit should be paid from.
-You need to write to us asking us to look at backdating your claim.
+You should complete and send in the Backdate Request form [111kb]

 We will try and give you a decision as soon as we can but sometimes we may need to write to you for more information or to ask you to come in to discuss your backdating claim.

 When we consider whether your housing benefit can be backdated we have to decide if any reasonable person in your situation would have been unable to make a claim for benefit for that period of time.